omega8cc/boa/docs/FILES-SYMLINK.md

 - **Sharing control files are honoured everywhere except cloning.** If you rely on an intentional share, keep its `share.files.<site>.info` control file in place;
   do not expect a clone to inherit it.
+- **Backups relocation needs a separate `static/files` filesystem.** It is a deliberate no-op on a default single-filesystem box (nowhere better to put backups) and only helps once a large account's `static/files` is on attached storage.
+The one-time migration de-links any pre-existing `backups`↔`backup-exports` hardlink pairs (the two dirs are moved separately), a bounded transient double-space cost on the static FS that ages out via the backup purge; backups taken after relocation hardlink normally.